Berkeley-MDes/tdf-fa23-Rachel-Qingzhu-Zhang/weekly-reports/2023_09_21_week_report.md

 I really appreciate and cherish the feedback from my cohorts, and it is my pleasure that my project to be liked by most of them.
 (I am thinking to produce copies for presents to them!)
 It really facilitate me in having a deeper understanding in computational design and also presentation skills.

-Given that this was my first time using Rhino+Grasshopper for design, I've had a steep learning curve.
-I delved deep into tutorials, hands-on exercises, and note-taking.
-If I were to rate my level,  I'd say I'm at a 2 (the Platypus)

 <img width="780" alt="9.14-h" src="https://github.com/Berkeley-MDes/tdf-fa23-Rachel-Qingzhu-Zhang/blob/main/weekly-reports/9.14-h.png">